CATEGORIES

 To set the name, we need to open a handle to the thread with the access flag THREAD_SET_LIMITED_INFORMATION.
 Under this minimal requirement, we can attach our arbitrary buffer to any thread of a remote process.

 The buffer must be a Unicode string, which basically means, any buffer terminated by a L'\0'(double NULL byte).
-The size that we can allocate is pretty generous.
-We can use 0x10000 bytes for the full UNICODE_STRING structure, along with the string content.
-After removing a terminator (required empty WCHAR ending the buffer), this gives 0x10000 - sizeof(UNICODE_STRING) - sizeof(WCHAR) for our data buffer.
+The size that we can allocate is pretty generous: 0x10000 bytes – of which, according to experiments, we can use (0x10000 - 2) for our data buffer (including the terminator).
 This is an equivalent of almost 16 pages of data, which is well enough to store a block of shellcode…

 API Implementation